xtreme-d/relion-tutorial-simplified/3 RELION Jobs.md

 ## Job Types

-RELION providing a variety of job types required for model building.
+RELION provides a variety of job types required for model building.
 Some job types are running instantly; others need time for running and could be executed in parallel (See "Relion Tutorial / MPI" section for details).

 * **Import.** Builds a pipeline STAR file from micrograph images.
 * **Motion correction.** Fix position of particles distorted due to motion during the photography process.